Your Rights at Work

 Your employer must pass on tips without deductions, other than usual tax and National Insurance deductions.

 They must also share these tips between employees in a fair and transparent way.
+Information about this can be found through ACAS.

 Sick Pay